 Brian King is an international arbitration lawyer specializing in commercial and investment disputes.
-With more than 25 years of experience in the field, Brian now practices as an independent arbitrator.
-He serves as presiding, party-nominated, sole or emergency arbitrator in complex cases across industry sectors.
+With nearly 30 years of experience in the field, Brian now practices as an independent arbitrator.
+He serves as presiding, party-nominated, sole or emergency arbitrator in complex commercial and investment cases across industry sectors.

 Brian is widely recognized as a leading arbitration practitioner and thought leader.
 His areas of particular subject matter expertise include: